Ultrasound Certification and Certificate Program Overviews

-According to the U.S. Bureau of Labor Statistics, diagnostic medical sonographers could see an 18% employment increase between 2008 and 2018, which is faster than average when compared to other occupations (www.bls.gov).
-This increase was attributed to an aging population and the growing use of ultrasound technology.
+According to the U.S. Bureau of Labor Statistics, diagnostic medical sonographers could see a 26% employment increase between 2014 and 2024, which is faster than average compared to other occupations (www.bls.gov).
+This increase is attributed to an aging population and the growing use of ultrasound technology.

 Continuing Education Information

 After obtaining an ultrasound certificate, ultrasound technicians may choose to become Registered Diagnostic Medical Sonographers (RDMS) through the American Registry for Diagnostic Medical Sonography (ARDMS).
 ARDMS offers RDMS certification in several specialization areas, such as the abdomen and nervous system.
 Applicants must pass examinations in order to become certified and complete continuing education courses in order to remain certified.
 Certification can aid individuals in advancing their careers and when applying for jobs.